Computer components

 Computer buying tips

-• Expansion for internal Components
+• Expansion room for GPUs and storage

 CPU image